Suzi LeVine, head of Washington state’s unemployment agency, to take job in Biden administration

 Suzi LeVine, commissioner of Washington state’s Employment Security Department (ESD), is stepping down to take a job in the Biden administration, the agency announced Friday.

-The agency released no details about the role, which starts Feb.
+The agency released no details about LeVine’s role, which starts Feb.
 1.

+Cami Feek, the ESD’s deputy commissioner and chief operating officer, will take over as commissioner until Gov. Jay Inslee appoints a permanent replacement.

+“I wish Suzi the very best in her next adventure,” Inslee said in a statement Friday.
+“Her dedication and hard-work will add value to the Biden-Harris administration.”

 This is a developing story and will be updated.